Last updated on November 21st, 2022

 Top 3 Dishes Using Dry Fruits for Diabetic Patients

-- Home-Made Energy Bars: These are high sources of proteins assisting a person in stabilizing their hunger pangs.
-People can take them in the morning or evening before work-outs to strengthen their bodies.
+These are high sources of proteins assisting a person in stabilizing their hunger pangs.
+People can take them in the morning or evening before workouts to strengthen their bodies.
 Readymade energy bars available in the market contain extra sugars.
-The energy bars prepared at home are prepared to utilize natural components.
+The energy bars prepared at home are prepared to utilise natural components.
 Also, they can be made by including some natural honey.
 It is a rich source of sucrose; it can be mixed with dry fruits for a sweetening taste.

-- Trail Mixes: Made from a variety of nuts and seeds, these mixes are great as mid-meals or evening snacks.
-Not only do they help kill the immediate hunger, but they are also great sources of proteins, that help in maintaining the muscle and bone functions and fibers.
+Made from a variety of nuts and seeds, these mixes are great as mid-meals or evening snacks.
+Not only do they help kill the immediate hunger, but they are also great sources of proteins that help maintain the muscle and bone functions and fibers.

 A good option for overindulging, with controlled intake, dry fruits for diabetic patients are just perfect for: